lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/02-Yelp-MVP/README.md

 #### Schema

-- A restaurant has a name, an address, a phone number, a category (chinese, italian...) and many reviews
+- A restaurant has a `name` (string), `address` (string), `phone_number` (string), `category` (string), and can have many reviews.
-- A review has content (the text), a rating (between 0 and 5) and references a restaurant
+- A review has a `rating` (integer), `content` (text), and belongs to a restaurant.

 **Question**: Can you draw this simple schema at [db.lewagon.com](http://db.lewagon.com)?
 Discuss with your buddy.

 #### Validation

-- A restaurant must have at least a name, an address and a category.
+- A restaurant must have a name, an address and a category.
-- The restaurant category should belong to a fixed list `["chinese", "italian", "japanese", "french", "belgian"]`.
+- A restaurant's category must belong to this fixed list: `["chinese", "italian", "japanese", "french", "belgian"]`.
+- When a restaurant is destroyed, all of its reviews must be destroyed as well.
-- A review must have a parent restaurant.
+- A review must belong to a restaurant.
 - A review must have content and a rating.
-The rating should be a number between 0 and 5.
+- A review's rating must be a number between 0 and 5.
-- When a restaurant is destroyed, all of its reviews should be destroyed as well.

 Validate all model tests before moving to the routing layer.
 You can use this command: